-In practically all countries manufacturing, shipping, distribution are currently heavily affected, many current projects are paused and new product initiatives are no longer considered.
+In practically all countries manufacturing, shipping, and distribution are heavily affected, many current projects are paused, and new product initiatives are no longer considered.
 The pandemic has forced enterprises to reconsider their work practices and adjust them to the current situation with COVID-19.

-The fact that thermal cameras are convenient to implement in access control systems and do not require a special employee, who would check the temperature at all entrances and who is in constant contact with both healthy and with people with a hidden form of covid, for example.
+The fact that thermal cameras are convenient to implement in access control systems and do not require a special employee who would check the temperature at all entrances and who is in constant contact with both healthy and people with a hidden form of covid, for example.

-So the technology combination, today, offers not just an infrared camera, but a ready-made product for the mass market that integrates into access control systems controls the pass system, detects people with fever, and can control mask.
-And this solution, thanks to existing technology, appeared on the market not for years, but just a couple of months after the market needed it.
+Today the technology combination offers not just an infrared camera but a ready-made product for the mass market that integrates into access control systems, controls the pass system, detects people with fever, and can control masks.
+And this solution, thanks to existing technology, appeared on the market not for years but just a couple of months after the market needed it.

 This approach intersects with the ideology of our company.
 It is faster and cheaper for the client to develop a solution on the existing fragments if it does not require development from scratch.

 IoT for Social Distance Monitoring